plancsar/PlayOnUru/README.md

 <b>Myst IV</b> and <b>Myst V</b>: scripts to install the games, using the 25th Anniversary app on macOS or the GOG installer on Linux.
 More relevant to Linux.

 # Other scripts
 Basic Bash install scripts for Linux and macOS, using only Wine (preferably from WineHQ) and winetricks.
+On macOS, the script needs to be run inside the Terminal window launched by the WineHQ app, so it likely won't work on macOS ≥10.15.

 <b>shardinstall-moul</b>: to install MOULa, Gehn, Open Cave and/or Minkata.
 If MOULa is installed first, the other options will copy the game files from it.